UEABIO/physalia-R-course-2023/docs/03-functional-programming.md

 In R the ellipse, ..., is used by functions for one of two things.

-- to capture an unknown number of argmunts
+- to capture an unknown number of arguments

 - or to pass arguments through to some underlying function, as in ?print().